dStern98/Rust-HashMap/README.md

 containing the Key, Value pair in question.
 When a field is deleted, the deletion is lazy, so the enum in question is replaced with `BucketOccipied::Deleted`.
 The HashMap ignores deleted fields for the purpose of search, but will allow a new insertion to replace a deleted field.
 Deleted fields are cleaned up only when the array is resized.
 The trade-off is therefore faster deletion but more frequent array resizes.

+## Basic Usage

+Basic HashMap usage is as follows:

+1. `pub fn new() -> Self`: Creates a new empty HashMap.
+No allocations occur until the first insertion.
+2. `pub fn insert(&mut self, key: K, value: V) -> Option<V>`: Inserts the key-value pair (key, value).
+If the key was already in the HashMap, the old value is returned as an option.
+If the key did not previously exist in the HashMap, None is returned.
+3. `pub fn remove<Q>(&mut self, key: &Q) -> Option<V>`: Remove the key from
+   the HashMap, if it exists.
+If it does, the deleted value is returned as an Some(value), otherwise None is returned.
+4. `pub fn get<Q>(&self, key: &Q) -> Option<&V>`/`pub fn get_mut<Q>(&mut self, key: &Q) -> Option<&mut V>`: Obtain an immutable or mutable reference to the value corresponding to key, if it exists in the HashMap.
+None is returned if the key does not exist.
+5. `pub fn clear(&mut self)`: Clears the HashMap, but keeps the same memory allocation.
+6. `pub fn contains_key<Q>(&self, key: &Q) -> bool`: Whether or not the key exists in the HashMap.
+7. `pub fn is_empty(&self) -> bool `/ `pub fn len(&self) -> usize`: Whether the HashMap is empty and the number of key/value pairs currently in the HashMap.

 ## Iteration

 `IntoIterator` is implemented for both the borrowed `&'a HashMap<K, V>` and owned `HashMap<K, V>` HashMaps.
 Therefore, both versions can be iterated over in a for loop, with each iteration returning the (key, value) pairs in the HashMap with type dependent on whether the HashMap is borrowed or owned.
-The method `iter_mut` allows for iteration over the HashMap with a mutable reference to the value, with the Iterator Item: `(&'a K, &'a mut V)`.
+The methods `iter_mut` and `iter` allow for iteration over the HashMap with a mutable/immutable reference to the value, with the Iterator Item: `(&'a K, &'a mut V)/(&'a K, &'a V)` respectivaly.
 Finally, the method `from` allows a new HashMap to be built from an array `[(K, V); N]`.
+In addition, the methods `keys()` and `values()` allow for convenient iteration over the HashMap's keys or values.
+All Iterator structs can be found in the file `iterators.rs`.

 ## PartialEq

-The function `eq` is defined for the HashMap as well, to allow for HashMap equality comparison.
+The method `eq` is defined for the HashMap as well, to allow for HashMap equality comparison.